If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Church of Agios Frangiskos

-Another remarkable building in Rethymno is the church of Agios Frangiskos, which was the most important church of the local Franciscan monastery.
+Another remarkable building in Rethymno is the church of Agios Frangiskos, the most important church of the local Franciscan monastery.

 The only areas currently open to the public are its outside courtyards.

-Close to the church, you can also get a glimpse of the Turkish School, the oldest school in town.
+Close to the church, you can also glimpse the Turkish School, the oldest school in town.

 Museums in Rethymnon